Alex-42-AI/Linear-Algebra/README.md

 7) getting the length of the vector;
 8) addition and subtraction of two vectors;
 9) vector product of two vectors;
-10) dividing the vector by a number.
+10) dividing the vector by a number;
+11) checking whether two vectors are equal.

 The Matrix.py file has an implementation of a matrix, along with some necessary functions.
 It also has methods, for:
 1) checking whether the matrix is squared;